TomoyaNinomiya/lc-demo-2019/readme.md

-# Dev environment for static web pages
+# Dev environment for LaunchCart DEMO 2019
 The environment is to use for cording LaunchCart DEMO 2019.

 ## Requirement